 NNW, N, NNE

 Any rated pilot.

-Park in the westernmost car park.
-Walk to the flattish take off
+Park in the car park.

 Carry your glider over onto the hill fort and rig just in front of or to the west of the long barrow.